Employer Sponsored Visas

 Application processing times vary significantly between different types of visas.
 Processing times are managed by the Australian Department of Home Affairs and can change frequently.

-As of May 2024, the average processing time for sponsorship under the Temporary Skill Shortage Visa (subclass 482) is 50% of applicants processed within eight days and 90% processed within four months.
+As of May 2024, the average processing time for sponsorship under the Skills in Demand (SID) visa (subclass 482) is 50% of applicants processed within eight days and 90% processed within four months.

 Visit the Home Affairs website to check the current visa processing times for your visa subclass.